Compare hotels in Cook Islands from AU$222

 includes taxes & fees

-With a stay at Club Raro Resort – Adults Only in Rarotonga (Avarua), you'll be within a 5-minute drive of Bergman & Sons and Beachcomber Gallery.
+With a stay at Club Raro Resort – Adults Only in Rarotonga (Avarua), you'll be within a 5-minute drive of Beachcomber Gallery and Cook Islands Library and ...

 Opens in a new windowClub Raro Resort – Adults Only